MultiPoolMiner/MultiPoolMiner/README.txt

     }
 Note: This is also a general parameter (see -PricePenaltyFactor).
 If both parameters - general and pool - are present, then the pool parameter takes precedence.

 Regions per pool

-Only use the pool endpoints is selected regions.
-This may be useful a pools endpoints are only operational in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.
+Only use pool endpoints is selected regions.
+This may be useful when a pool has a problem with its endpoints in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.

-E.g. To use only the MiningPoolHub ming endpoints in regions 'Asia' and 'US':
+E.g. To use MiningPoolHub mining endpoints in regions 'Asia' and 'US' ONLY:

     "MiningPoolHub": {
       "Region":  [